 How to choose a consultant and get preauthorisation by an insurance company

 Most patients are referred to a consultant on the recommendation of their General Practitioner (GP).
 This is the traditional route.
 The GP will know the specialist interests and abilities of all the consultants to whom he/she refers patients.
 Some patients will have knowledge of a particular consultant and are entitled to ask to see that specialist.
-A GP referral letter is usual and at this stage most insurance companies ask patients to contact them for pre-authorisation.
+A GP referral letter is usual (not mandatory) and at this stage most insurance companies ask patients to contact them for pre-authorisation.
 At this stage the patient may be given a specific authorisation number for this clinical event and this is usually a straightforward process.

 Sometimes at pre-authorisation the insurance company raises queries about the expected level of fees or may even suggest referral to another (cheaper) consultant.
 In such circumstances we strongly suggest that the patient should always contact the consultant recommended by their GP.
 This recommendation and referral was made on the basis of the medical judgement of the medical practitioner who knows the patient best and was not influenced by any financial motives or dictated by an insurer.

 Can I get an estimate of fees before treatment?

 It is perfectly reasonable and desirable to ask your consultant to give you an estimate of his/her fees prior to treatment.
 This can often be furnished for a standard operation (i.e. hernia, hip replacement, hysterectomy etc.).
 In these cases the consultant should do his/her best to tell you about other potential professional charges, such as the anaesthetist’s likely fee.
 It is possible that you will also have professional care from other consultants who are entitled to submit accounts.
 Your consultant may not be able to state exactly what these colleagues will charge but might assist you in obtaining some information on what these are likely to be.